Dpatronas/CSE13s/asgn5/README.md

 	•make clean 	removes all files that compiler generated.
-	•make valgrind 	will generate a valgrind report of memory usage •make infer 	generates a report of memory usage and errors •make 			builds the program
+	•make valgrind 	will generate a valgrind report of memory usage (based on: valgrind ./sorting -A)

+	•make infer 	**Make infer has an issue with NULL DEREFERENCE pointer** of calloced array being called in function as parameter (note: valgrind reports no memory leaks)

+	•make 			builds the program
 	•make all 		builds the program